The Good Wife: 3 signs you are nagging wife

 No worries.
 You can turn this around today.

-Cultivating a heart of appreciation and gratitude will help to tenderize your heart and help season your words with love.
+Cultivating a heart of appreciation and gratitude will help tenderize your heart and help season your words with love.
 Instead of seeing all your husband is not doing, start recognizing what he does contribute.

 Say the words out loud.